neicnordic/sensitive-data-archive/docs/adr/0001-merge_dependabot_package_managers.md

 * Good, because 2 instead of 24 potential PRs being opened weekly
 * Bad, because a PR will affect multiple applications maintained by different teams
 * Bad, because a dependency update which has an issue for one directory would hinder the PR until a manual intervention to exclude the problematic dependency update to enable the rest

+### [option 5]
+* Good, because the dependabot PRs will be more confined per directory / ecosystem
+* Bad, because a lot(~24) of potential PRs each week
+* Bad, because a lot of similar PRs with the same updates in different directories